Can't see your question? Not happy with the answers? Just contact us and we'll get back to you. Thanks!

-ParticipateDB is a collaborative catalogue for online tools for participation (often referred to as tools for web-based engagement, online participation, e-participation, e-consultation, online dialogue, online deliberation etc.).
+ParticipateDB is a collaborative catalogue for digital engagement tools (often referred to as tools for online community engagement, web-based engagement, online participation, e-participation, e-consultation, online dialogue, online deliberation etc.).

-Our goal is to build a comprehensive directory that allows people to easily share, discover, explore and compare the tools available today and how they can best be applied.
+The site offers a comprehensive directory that enables people to easily share, discover, explore and compare the tools available today and learn about how they can best be applied.

-ParticipateDB has been around for 1342 days and currently boasts 223 tools, 255 projects and 162 references, joined by a total of 670 associations.
-The site is maintained by 60 contributors.
+ParticipateDB was launched in September of 2009 (that's 4193 days ago) and currently contains 396 tools, 327 projects and 276 references, joined by a total of 1061 associations.
+The site is maintained by 13231 contributors.

 ParticipateDB is a non-commercial initiative serving the public good.
-Our hope is to establish ParticipateDB as one of the premier community-driven resources in this field.
-The site will be free for anyone to use.
-There are no plans at this point to make any money off of it (aside maybe from a little swag here and there).
-We believe that the site has the potential to create a lot of value and is sure to reward its contributors in many, albeit non-monetary ways.
+As one of the premier community-driven resources in this field, the site is free for anyone to use.
+The site continues to create a lot of value, and we hope it will reward its volunteer contributors in many, albeit non-monetary ways.

-Sorry, we don't have a media kit ready yet.
-This FAQ should be a good starting point, though.
+No, but this FAQ is a good starting point.
 If you plan to write about ParticipateDB, feel free to give us a heads-up and we'll answer any additional questions you may have.
 There's a number of ways you can contact us.

-As of April 2010, the site is in closed beta.
-Sorta kinda.
+As of July, the site is still in public beta.

-Apologies, we're currently still working on those two important documents.
-Needless to say, we strive to protect our users' personal information and would never do anything harmful.
+We strive to protect our users' personal information and would never do anything harmful with your data.

-For the time being, we will define tools fairly broadly as any kind of information and communication technology (ICT) that is being used in or being developed for the purpose of public participation.
+We define tools fairly broadly as any kind of information and communication technology (ICT) that is being used in or being developed for the purpose of public participation or related areas.
 We expect the majority of entries to be web-based services of some sort but don't want to exclude other interesting approaches to e-participation.

 A project is usually defined as a temporary endeavor (meaning it has a defined beginning and end) undertaken to create a unique product or service.
 In the case of public participation, this could include certain deliverables informing the decision making process and, ultimately, the decision itself.

-A reference to us is any kind of related information on the web that can provide more context and detail to any of the tools and projects covered on ParticipateDB.
-For example, this may include but is not limited to: product brochures, white papers, video tutorials, any kind of research, case studies, or interviews.
+A reference to us is any kind of related information on the web that can provide more context and detail with regard to any of the tools and projects covered on ParticipateDB.
+For example, this may include but is not limited to: product brochures, white papers, video tutorials, any kind of academic research, case studies, media reports, or interviews.

 We like how James L. Creighton defines public participation: